 Pyramid of Caius Cestius

 Given you are in Rome, finding an Egyptian looking pyramid is slightly odd.
 Caius Cestius Pyramid was built around 12 BC, as the tomb of a prominent public figure.
 The tomb has been ransacked since, but the pyramid is well kept and a nice sight.
+Not many people go – but if you have one week in Rome, you may as well.

 As the name says, Trastevere is right on the other side of the Tiber River.
 I find this to be one of the most interesting neighborhoods in Rome, and more than anything a good place for nightlife as it is packed with bars, pubs, restaurants and cafés.
 Most people who visit Trastevere go there for the food – so you may do the same and join a food tour.
-You can go on this one or this one.
-Or even this tour, in case you also want wine.

 Day 3: Vatican City and Castel Sant’Angelo